vives-project-xp/SmartGlasses/docs/Getting Started/Development/buildingGuide.md

    * Two-factor authentication code
    * Choose a provisioning profile (EAS can handle this automatically)
 4. EAS will start the cloud build and provide a link to monitor the status.

+!!!! note
+    for ease we pre programmed the command in scripts in package.json like so:
+    ```json
+    "scripts":
+    {
+        "prod:build:ios": "npx eas build --platform ios --profile production --clear-cache",
+        "dev:build:ios": "npx eas build --platform ios --profile development --clear-cache",
+        "preview:build:ios": "npx eas build --platform ios --profile preview --clear-cache",
+      }
+    ```

+    You can run these commands via:
+    ```bash
+    npm run prod:build:ios # this will trigger a production build for ios
+    npm run dev:build:ios # this will trigger a development build for ios
+    npm run preview:build:ios # this will trigger a preview build for ios
+    ```
+    you can still add extra flags like `--non-interactive` if needed.

 #### Example terminal output: